goschtl/zope/zc.testbrowser/trunk/src/zc/testbrowser/README.txt

     >>> browser.getControl('really are possible')
     <Control name='two-labels' type='text'>

-    >>> browser.getControl('really') # OK: ambiguous labels, but not ambiguous control
+    >>> # OK: ambiguous labels, but not ambiguous control
+    >>> browser.getControl('really')
     <Control name='two-labels' type='text'>

-A label can be connected with a control using the 'for' attribute and also by containing a control.
+A label can be connected with a control using the `for` attribute and also by containing a control.

     >>> browser.getControl(
     ...
 'Labels can be connected by containing their respective fields')
     <Control name='contained-in-label' type='text'>

-Get also accepts one other search argument, 'name'.
-Only one of 'label' and 'name' may be used at a time.
+Get also accepts one other search argument, `name`.
+Only one of `label` and `name` may be used at a time.
 The 'name' keyword searches form field names.

     >>> browser.getControl(name='text-value')
     <Control name='text-value' type='text'>